The Rights and Duties of Mother and Father

 How is paternity proved if there was not a Voluntary Acknowledgment of Paternity?

 The usual method is by DNA testing.
-There are home paternity tests but they do not legally establish paternity.
-Yet a number of parents rely on these kits before executing any voluntary acknowledgment of parentage.
+There are home paternity tests.
+While they don’t legally establish paternity, parents sometimes rely on these kits before executing any voluntary acknowledgment of parentage.
 A legal test includes verifying participant IDs, witnessed DNA collection by an approved and impartial party, and a strict chain-of-custody process.
-DNA testing can pinpoint if a man is a child’s father often with a likelihood of 99.9% probability.
-Judicially authorized paternity testing is now quick and inexpensive.
-But it is may not be necessary depending on the timing if a voluntary acknowledgment of parentage was properly completed and if one is beyond the time frame for challenging a voluntary acknowledgment of parentage.
+DNA testing often pinpoint whether a man is a child’s father with a likelihood of 99.9% or higher probability.
+Judicially authorized paternity testing is quick and inexpensive.
+But it might not be necessary depending on the timing if a voluntary acknowledgment of parentage was properly completed and if one is beyond the time frame for challenging a VAP.

 How much child support will the court order?

 Illinois follows an income shares model.
-Illinois law considers the income of father and the mother and factors such as whether the non-residential parent has 146 overnights annually.
+Illinois law considers the net income of father and the mother and factors including whether the non-residential parent has 146 overnights annually.
 The courts generally, but not always, follow the child support guidelines based on the Illinois income shares model.
-But keep in mind that before 2017, Illinois law was a simple percentage of the payor’s net income.
-The term “net income” is defined by law.

-In addition, for younger children there is often an order allocating the division of daycare expenses, extra-curricular expenses, school expenses, and non-covered health care expenses.
-The parent not allocated primary parenting time is usually required to maintain (or at least contribute to the cost) of health insurance for the child.
+In addition, for younger children there’s often an order allocating the division of daycare expenses, extra-curricular expenses, school expenses, and non-covered health care expenses.
+The parent not allocated primary parenting time is usually required to maintain or contribute to the cost of health insurance for the child.

 I have heard about removal–what does it mean?”

-The current term is relocation.
-This change was made within Illinois law in 2016.
-The law in Illinois became in essence more complex because there is now one set of boundaries for the so-called “collar counties” and another for counties outside the collar counties.
-The collar counties that are subject to the 25-mile rule include McHenry County, Lake County, Kane County, DuPage County, and Cook County.
-And there is the potential impact of many agreements that may have outlined standards under the previous law.
-It is critical to consult with a lawyer regarding any issue of relocating a significant distance from the other parent–such as more than 25 miles within the collar counties–to understand your potential rights and obligations.
+Illinois uses the term relocation.
+We made this change in 2016.
+The law created one set of boundaries for the “collar counties” and another set for counties outside this area.
+The 25-mile rule applies to McHenry County, Lake County, Kane County, DuPage County, and Cook County.
+The 50-mile rule applies to other counties in Illinois.
+And parental agreements often affect the standards.
+So, one must consult with a lawyer regarding any issue of relocating a significant distance from the other parent–such as more than 25 miles within the collar counties–to understand your potential rights and obligations.
 See the Gitlin Law Firm’s Q&A regarding relocation.

 I have primary residential custody of my non-marital child under an older Joint Parenting Agreement.
 Does Illinois law prevent me from moving out-of-state with the child without permission of the court and the non-custodial parent if I want to move more than 25 miles from him?

 I know the VAP (Voluntary Acknowledgment of Parentage) was completed after my child was born.
-But I cannot find it.
+But I can’t find it.
 How do I get a copy of the form?

 Click here to request a certified copy of the VAP.
 Have the completed form notarized and then mail to: Healthcare and Family Services, Division of Child Support Services, Administrative Coordination Unit, 110 West Lawrence Avenue, Springfield, IL 62704.
-Many times to expedite this, sent this request via express mail.
+To expedite this, send this request via express mail.